 Another handy addition to my paint kit is Dr. Ph.
 Martin’s Bleedproof White.
 I think this material is more ink than watercolor, but it really is in a league of its own.
 I can make this white substance as opaque or as translucent as I like, making it extremely handy for adding white details and highlights to my work.

 One of the most important things you need for successful watercolor painting is a reliable brush.
 Lots of painters have huge collections of brushes, but that isn’t necessary to get started!
 You really only need a very basic set to kick off.
 Once you’re used to painting, you’ll naturally gravitate to certain types of brushes and you can let that inform future purchases.

 There are a number of different brands of paintbrushes, but you don’t need to get any fancy name brands yet.
 I personally enjoy Princeton and Grumbacher brushes, but you can find plenty of decent cheap brushes that will do the job until you can afford more expensive options.
-As long as it’s not those horrible brushes with scratchy plastic bristles you find in kid’s sets, you’ll be fine.
+As long as it’s not those horrible brushes with scratchy plastic bristles you find in kid’s watercolor sets, you’ll be fine.

 Round brushes are the bread and butter of an artist’s toolkit.
 They are some of the most versatile and useful brushes you can have.
 I would highly recommend you buy a set of round brushes in several sizes.
 To cover all your bases, I would suggest a small, medium, and large round brush such as the sizes listed below: